 If you’re planning a road trip around Canada’s amazing Yukon Territory, there are a few items that will greatly improve your experience.
 I am going to assume you will have the basics.
-Like, you know, a vehicle, snacks, a camera, spare set of keys, clothes, toiletries and a great road trip playlist.
+Items such as a vehicle, snacks, a camera, spare set of keys, clothes, toiletries and a great road trip playlist.

 The Milepost road trip guide

 For the rest of Canada we use and recommend the fantastic Backroad Mapbooks for navigating and finding adventure, but there is no such thing for the Yukon Territory, so the Milepost it is.

 The Milepost is a mile-by-mile guide to the major roads leading to Alaska.
 All the main routes through British Columbia and Alberta are described, including the Icefields Parkway, Stewart-Cassiar, the Sea-to-Sky, the Coquihalla, Vancouver Island’s Highway 19 and of course, the Alaska Highway.

 Bug spray and bug nets

 JR had one of these head net things for the Dempster and I had an even more fashionable mesh pullover-style cover as I am more vulnerable to mosquitoes than JR. They may not look good, but they were a lifesaver in the worst areas of the Arctic during mid to late June.

-Realistically, we only used these wearable nets for maybe four days total during two and a half months during our Yukon road trip.
-We also had a mosquito net over our bed in the van.
+Realistically, we only used these wearable nets for maybe four days total during our two and a half month long Yukon road trip.
+We also had a canopy mosquito net over our bed in the van.
 At one point, we would have got very little sleep without this net.

 Both grizzly bears and black bears are not an uncommon sight on the roads in the Yukon during the summer, so you must be bear aware while driving through the territory.
 If you are lucky enough to spot a bear on the roadside and there is no traffic behind you, slow down and pull over when able to do so safely.

 If you’re camping or RVing on your Yukon road trip, make sure to keep a clean camp and practice Leave No Trace principles (good for the environment as a whole, not just for avoiding bear encounters).

-While hiking in bear territory (i.e. pretty much everywhere), stay alert, make noise and look out for signs of a bear’s presence (tracks, diggings, scratch marks, scat).
+While hiking in bear territory in Yukon (i.e. pretty much everywhere), stay alert, make noise and look out for signs of a bear’s presence (tracks, diggings, scratch marks, scat).
 We always carried bear spray with us in case of emergencies.

 A sense of adventure and plenty of time